0xJuancito/audits/README.md

-# Smart Contracts Audits and Findings by juancito
+# Smart Contract Audits and Findings by juancito

 ## Audit Competitions